elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 The `start` method of the `GeneticAlgorithm` class constitutes the algorithm's entry point.
 It takes an hyperparameter configuration `HyperParam` as input, and will take care of initializing the population, applying the selection, crossover, mutation and replacement operators.
 Finally, it returns the best solution found once the stopping criteria are met.

-==== A note on population initialization and stopping criteria Given the necessity to run the algorithm using different techniques for population initialization and stopping criteria at the same time, the `GeneticAlgorithm` class has been designed to allow these to be provided as vectors, instead of single class instances.
+==== A note on population initialization and stopping criteria To allow for the simultaneous use of multiple population initialization techniques and stopping criteria, the `GeneticAlgorithm` class is designed to accept these as vectors rather than single instances.
 More specifically:
 - the population initialization can be performed using multiple techniques, better described in #ref(<sec:population-init>), and the final population is formed by combining the results of these techniques;
 - the stopping criteria can be defined as a set of different conditions, such as a time limit or a maximum number of generations without improvement.
 The algorithm will stop when any of these conditions is met.